The importance of online ads for artists and record labels

 A mistake often made by inexperienced people in advertising is buying followers.
 Instead of running ads to increase the number of followers, ‘shady’ services are used to buy fake followers in bulk.
 An artist profile looks better with lots of followers but in the end, it is always bad for your profile.

 A bit similar to growing your audience and number of followers.
-Every brand has an image, communication is key to a good online strategy.
+Every brand has an image, communication is key to a good online marketing plan.
 Find the right content to promote, that does not always have to be a product people can purchase.
 For example, a live mix, something personal or a production tutorial all help build your image online.

 Best practices are elaborate and online ads are a difficult line of business.
 Need help?
 Contact us here.

 As mentioned above, running ads for separate products such as single releases can be a tricky business.
 Lots of clicks get wasted and the ones that do perform the action you want them to perform usually don’t make up for the budget spent.
 Advertising to improve the brand awareness of your record label, on the other hand, would be a better choice.

 Facebook and Google close fraudulent ad accounts on a daily basis.
 The rules set by Google and Facebook are elaborate, breaking the rules on ad copies, images, and style guides often results in a closed ad account.
 Once an ad account is closed, the chances of getting it reopened are very small.